How to understand that a cough is dry. Dry and wet cough: differences

 Cough is the main symptom of many diseases.
 It may indicate a serious problem.
 But we often treat it superficially.

-Dry cough is the first stage of the disease, when the infection or virus strongly irritates the throat.
-In the course of treatment, he turns into a wet cough.
+A dry cough is the first stage of the disease, when an infection or virus severely irritates the throat.
+During treatment, it turns into a wet cough.

-If you want to learn how to identify the type of cough, then you need to remember a few signs of a dry type:
+If you want to learn how to identify the type of cough, then you need to remember several signs of the dry type:

-1. A sharp sound that is similar to the barking of a dog.
+1. A sharp sound that sounds like a dog barking.

-2. Appears in the form of seizures that begin abruptly and end abruptly.
-People might think that the person just choked.
+2. Appears in the form of attacks that begin abruptly and end abruptly.
+People may think that the person was simply choking.

-4. Difficulty going to bed.
-Cough constantly wakes up.
+4. It's hard to go to bed.
+The cough constantly wakes me up.

-5. There is no mucus, which is always separated during a wet cough.
+5. There is no mucus, which is always released during a wet cough.

 6. Painful sensations in the chest and throat, relief does not come even after coughing.

-To understand the situation and determine the type of cough, you just need to analyze these signs.
-It is important to start treatment at this stage, so that later you do not have to deal with complications.
+To understand the situation and determine the type of cough, you just need to analyze the indicated signs.
+It is important to start treatment at this stage so that you don’t have to deal with complications later.

 Causes

-Without a medical education, it is very difficult to understand the cause of a dry cough.
-After all, it is not always the case with the common cold.
+Without medical education, it is very difficult to understand the cause of a dry cough.
+After all, the matter is not always limited to a common cold.

 There are a number of problems and diagnoses that always begin with a dry cough:

 1. .
-Because of the strong perspiration, you want to clear your throat.
+Because of the strong tickling, I want to cough.
 And since the treatment has not yet begun, there are no departments.
-Over time, it will turn into a wet cough.
+Over time it will turn into a wet cough.

 2. .
-Has a painful cough.
-His attacks only exacerbate the situation.
-It hurts not only the throat, but also the chest.
+Characterized by a painful cough.
+His attacks only make things worse.
+Not only the throat hurts, but also the chest.

 3. .
-The first symptom is bouts of dry cough during sleep.
-When treated, it goes into the wet type.
+The first sign is attacks of dry cough during sleep.
+With treatment it turns into the wet type.

-4. Ingestion of harmful substances into the nose and mouth.
+4. Getting harmful substances into the nose and mouth.
 It is enough to inhale a dangerous chemical composition to start coughing violently.
 It is important to be alert here, as it is difficult for a person to breathe.

 5. .
-With this disease, dry cough is not uncommon.
-But sometimes during an attack, the respiratory passages close, which leads to suffocation.
+With this disease, a dry cough is not uncommon.
+But sometimes during an attack the respiratory passages close, which leads to suffocation.

-6. Foreign body in the airways.
-Cough is a reaction of the body.
-He wants to push the object.
+6. Foreign body in the respiratory tract.
+Coughing is a reaction of the body.
+He wants to push the object out.

 7. Oncology.
 The presence of a tumor in the lungs causes a dry cough.

-If there is no cold, but coughing attacks are repeated, you need to urgently contact a therapist for an examination.
-If it is an infection, then it is better to treat it at the first stage.
-Diagnosis and treatment should be dealt with.
+If you don’t have a cold, but coughing attacks recur, you need to urgently consult a therapist for examination.
+If the problem is an infection, then it is better to treat it at the first stage.
+Diagnosis and treatment should be carried out.

 How to cure?